krzemienski/awesome-from-stars/README.md

 * [anthropics/claude-code](https://github.com/anthropics/claude-code): Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 * [anthropics/claude-code-action](https://github.com/anthropics/claude-code-action): None
 * [anthropics/claude-code-base-action](https://github.com/anthropics/claude-code-base-action): None
+* [krzemienski/claude-code-builder](https://github.com/krzemienski/claude-code-builder): AI-powered Python CLI tool that automates the entire software development lifecycle using the Claude Code SDK.
+From specification to deployment, Claude Code Builder
+* [ghuntley/claude-code-source-code-deobfuscation](https://github.com/ghuntley/claude-code-source-code-deobfuscation): This is a cleanroom deobfuscation of the official Claude Code npm package.
+* [kodu-ai/claude-coder](https://github.com/kodu-ai/claude-coder): Kodu is an autonomous coding agent that lives in your IDE.
+It is a VSCode extension that can help you build your dream project step by step by leveraging the latest technologies in automated coding agents
 * [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer): Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
 Available both as a CLI and a modern web interface
 * [eyaltoledano/claude-task-master](https://github.com/eyaltoledano/claude-task-master): An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 * [JuanCrg90/Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): My notes of Clean Code book